How does online shopping affect offline price sensitivity?: Setting and Data

 {\it Non-adopters} in a given category must meet the following criteria: \squishlist \item Did not make any online purchases at any point during the entire observation period. \item Made at least one offline purchase in the category during both the pre-adoption (i.e., January 1st, 2019 -- June 30th, 2019) and the post-adoption periods (i.e., July 1st, 2020 -- June 30th, 2021). \squishend

 \textbf{Estimation Sample Construction:} For each customer in a given category (both adopters and non-adopters), we organize the data into a panel that captures purchase occasions and brand choices for individual customers over time.
 Specifically, we define purchase occasions at the customer-month level.
 If a customer visits a physical store of the retailer during a month and purchases in any category (not limited to the categories we focus on in this study), that customer-month is included as a purchase occasion for all four categories.
 If a customer makes no purchases in any category during the month, that customer-month is not included as a purchase occasion.
-In other words, a purchase occasion represents any customer-month during which we observe any offline interaction with the retailer (similar to week-store visit in \cite{gordon2013does}) \footnote{Based on our definition of purchase occasion, if a customer visits multiple times in a month, it is treated as one purchase occasion.
+In other words, a purchase occasion represents any customer-month during which we observe any offline interaction with the retailer (similar to week-store visit in \cite{gordon2013does}).\footnote{Based on our definition of purchase occasion, if a customer visits multiple times in a month, it is treated as one purchase occasion.
 In our data, customers, by and large, do not purchase from more than one store in a month.
 More than 96\% of customer-month-level purchase occasions involve purchases from a single store.
-When we process the choice data for each category, for the minor fraction of purchase occasions that involve more than one store, we label these customer-month purchase occasions with the store where the customer spent the most within that category during the month so that each customer-month level purchase occasion is associated with a single store.}.
-For each purchase occasion, we identify the brand chosen by the consumer as the brand which has positive spend. \footnote{We rarely observe customer-month purchase occasions that involve a purchase of more than one brand.
-All product categories have fewer than 0.86\% of total purchase occasions (e.g., including those with multiple visits to a single store in a month, visits to multiple stores and a single visit) with multiple brand purchases.
-For these few purchase occasions with multiple brand purchases, we assign the brand with the largest spend for that customer during the month, similar to previous brand choice literature, e.g. \cite{erdem1996decision}.
-Some researchers have handled this issue differently, for instance, by having each brand chosen count as an independent single-brand purchase occasion \citep{krishnamurthi1988model,chib2004model}.
-Since the fraction of purchases is so small, we do not think this decision makes a material impact on our results.} If the customer does not have positive spend on any brand during a purchase occasion, we label it as choosing the outside option (i.e., ``no-purchase").
+When we process the choice data for each category, for the minor fraction of purchase occasions that involve more than one store, we label these customer-month purchase occasions with the store where the customer spent the most within that category during the month so that each customer-month level purchase occasion is associated with a single store.} This approach of using purchase occasions to construct the estimation sample is standard in the demand estimation literature studying brand choice using household level data, since it allows researchers to focus on modeling brand choice and purchase incidence in a category conditional on a store visit, instead of modeling the decision of when to go to the store or which store to visit \citep{chib2004model,chintagunta2005beyond, dube2010state,gordon2013does}.
+Following the standard practice in the literature, we do not model the channel choice decision explicitly for a couple of reasons -- (a) channel choice can depend on multiple factors that we do not observe (e.g. transportation costs, distance to stores, consumer expectations of prices etc.); (b) we would need to impose a structure on the order of store choice, channel choice and brand choice and it is ex-ante not clear in which order consumers make these decisions.
+Given that our focus is on documenting the empirical effect of the adoption of online shopping on price sensitivity in offline brand choice decisions, modeling the arrival of purchase occasions is neither central nor necessary to answer our research question.
+Further, in $\S$\ref{sssec:alternative.def.purchase.occasions}, we show that our results are robust to alternative definitions of purchase occasions.